relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/09 - Cisco Data Center and Compute Management Platforms and APIs/main.md

 &nbsp;

-Cookies are used primarily by the Intersight UGI client running in a browser.
+Cookies are used primarily by the Intersight GUI client running in a browser.
 When accessing the Intersight web service, end users must first authenticate to https://sso.cisco.com.
-When authentication is successful, sso.cisco.com sends a signed SAML assertion to thte Intersight web service, and Itnersighte generates a session cookie with limited time span validity.
+When authentication is successful, sso.cisco.com sends a signed SAML assertion to the Intersight web service, and Intersight generates a session cookie with limited time span validity.
 The client must send the session cookie in each API request.

 &nbsp;